-About one in five people with an inflammatory bowel disease will discover they have enteropathic arthritis after they develop body aches or sore joints.
-Sometimes it is discovered the other way around when some people with arthritis symptoms discover they have IBD.
+Most people with inflammatory bowel disease will discover they have Enteropathic Arthritis after they develop body aches or sore joints.
+Sometimes it is discovered the other way around when some people with arthritis symptoms discover they have inflammatory bowel disease.

-Enteropathic arthritis (EA) can be very different from one person to another.
+Enteropathic arthritis can be very different from one person to another.
 The symptoms of enteropathic arthritis depend on how the disease presents in each person.

 Aches all over the Body (Arthralgia)

 The most common presentation of Enteropathic Arthritis causes arthralgia, or aches all over the body.
 There is no inflammation or swollen joints, but it can be very debilitating.
 This presentation can be similar to fibromyalgia, a chronic pain disorder.
 In this case, the joint and muscle pain may be secondary to unrecognized inflammatory bowel disease.
 The achiness may improve if the bowel disease is adequately treated.

 Another presentation of enteropathic arthritis results in inflammation of the spine and sacroiliac joints (the joints between the spine and the pelvis).
 This causes a stiff, sore back that can be debilitating.
 This can look a lot like ankylosing spondylitis.
 While most people with Ankylosing Spondylitis have a gene called HLA-B27, only about half of people with Enteropathic Arthritis carry this gene.
 In people with this type of Enteropathic Arthritis, adequate control of inflammatory bowel disease may not improve the joint inflammation.

 Enteropathic arthritis can affect the peripheral (limb) joints in the lower body (ankles, knees, hips) and occasionally the wrists and elbows.
 This presentation can cause acute (quick onset) pain and joints that flare.
 Flares of joint pain often happen around the same time the bowel disease flares.